neurnai/neurnai.github.io/index.md

 layout: default
 ---

 <h2 style="text-align: center;">Introduction</h2>
+<p style="text-align: justify">This study explores the intriguing similarities between the mouse visual cortex and deep learning models, particularly in object classification tasks.
+By introducing a novel Neural Response Normalization (NeuRN) layer inspired by specific types of excitatory biological neurons, we have enhanced the resemblance between neural and artificial systems.
+This modification not only improves the similarity between the mouse visual cortex and deep learning models but also significantly bolsters performance in domain generalization tasks.
+The findings offer valuable insights for the development of advanced, neuro-inspired AI models, with potential widespread implications for real-world tasks.</p>

+<h2 style="text-align: center;">Figure 1</h2>
 ![Visual Cortex to Artificial Networks](Figure_1.drawio.png)
 <p style="text-align: justify">Block diagram architecture of comparison framework: Image stimuli is presented to mice and DNN models (Step 1) and their corresponding feature (Step 2) and neural representations (Step 3) are computed and compared (Step 4).</p>